A digital product that sells while you sleep is the ultimate dream, but you might be wondering how to create digital products in the first place.

 Again, they should be good, but they don’t need to be perfect — you’ll continue to evolve your cornerstone posts over time.

 One nice thing about really solid content is that it tends to attract people who can help your business.
 They might share your content, or recommend your work, or even be candidates for great partnerships.

 But you don’t just sit back and wait for people to notice you.
 Start expanding your network now, to create the most possible opportunities for your new project.

 Guest posting is still an excellent way to expand your audience and your network of professional writers.
 It won’t bring you overnight success (and neither will anything else), but it’s a solid, steady strategy to increase your influence and authority.
 It’s a piece of the puzzle when it comes to how to create digital products.

 Social media channels are also good places to find other content publishers.
 Naturally, you won’t want to spam them with “Do me a favor” messages.
 Make yourself useful, be a good egg, and make sure you have solid content you can refer them back to.

 A digital product is like any other product — you absolutely must find out what people want before you invest time and money in creating a product.

-We’re very lucky to have great platforms for listening in on market needs and desires.
+Choosing a niche for your online business is critical, and we’re very lucky to have great platforms for listening in on market needs and desires.

 Social media is a good place to start.
 Remember to listen more than you talk.